 TSUS: Course Changes

+Jpon motion of Regent , seconded by Regent

+t was ordered that:

-The proposed Course Additions, Deletions and Changes are approved.
+the proposed Course Additions, Deletion s and Changes be approved.

+Expla nation

 In accordance with the System Rules and Regulations, Chapter III, Section 1.(10) Curriculum Matters, Subsection 1.(10)2 Course additions, deletions, and changes shall be submitted to the Board of Regents for approval.